alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client returns a `Notifications::Client:ResponseNotification` object.
+If the request to the client is successful, the client returns a `Notifications::Client:ResponsePrecompiledLetter` object.
 In the example shown in the [Method section](/ruby.html#send-a-pre-compiled-letter-method), the object is named `precompiled_letter`.

 You can then call different methods on this object to return the requested information.